UKHomeOffice/cop-product-page/README.md

 ## Running Example Locally

-If you wish to run the example in your own browser, you'll need to run the following commands from the root of this project: (Note: npm must be installed)
+If you wish to run the example in your own browser, you'll need to run the following commands from the root of this project:

+Note: [NPM] must be installed

 - `npm install -g gatsby-cli` to install Gatsby command line interface
 - `npm install` to install react, gatsby and Matomo and the frontend dependencies